sascha-schieferdecker/youtube_gdprembed/README.md

 This does no longer work as before.
 Related videos from your own channel are still shown.

-So this extension makes use of the workaround described by [Maximilian Laumeister] to hide these related videos by using another Youtube API, if the corresponding option is set.
+So this extension makes use of the rather hacky workaround described by [Maximilian Laumeister] to hide these related videos by creating some CSS overlays, if the corresponding option is set.
+My JS is nicer though ;) Did I mention IE11 sucks?

 ## Contributions

-...
+Contributions are very welcome, feel free to create a pull request.

 [TER]: https://extensions.typo3.org
 [Maximilian Laumeister]: https://www.maxlaumeister.com/blog/hide-related-videos-in-youtube-embeds/